Partners

 European Union (EU)

-World Bank Liberia
+The World Bank (Liberia Office)

 Economic Community Of West African States (ECOWAS)